Martín Palermo: International career

 With the Argentina national football team, Palermo played fifteen matches and scored nine goals.
 He is in the Guinness Book of World Records for missing three penalties for Argentina in a single international match against Colombia in the 1999 Copa América; the first penalty rebounded off the crossbar; the second penalty went over; the third was saved by the Colombian goalkeeper, Miguel Calero.
 Though his international career seemed to be over at the end of 1999, the 2008 Argentine national coach Alfio Basile stated that he had been considering offering Palermo a return to international football and was disappointed that Palermo was injured at the time.

 In September 2009, Diego Maradona recalled Palermo to the national team and introduced him as a substitute in a 2010 World Cup qualifying match against Paraguay after a 10-year exile from the international scene.

 A couple of weeks later he was once again called up to play a friendly against Ghana.
 In this game, Palermo was part of the starting eleven and made the most of it by scoring both of Argentina's goals, resulting in a 2–0 win.
 Palermo's next match was on 10 October, a 2010 World Cup qualifier against Peru.
 Palermo sealed a 2–1 victory for Argentina with a 93rd-minute strike, causing Maradona to describe the goal after the game as "one more miracle of Saint Palermo."

 On 19 May 2010, Palermo was selected by Maradona as part of the Argentina national team's 23-man final roster for the 2010 FIFA World Cup in South Africa, Palermo's first World Cup.
 On 22 June 2010, Palermo played his first World Cup match, coming in as a substitute in the second half of Argentina's final group match against Greece.
 In the 89th minute, he scored his first ever World Cup goal on a rebound from a shot by Lionel Messi.
 Argentina won the match 2–0 and finished at the top of their group.
-This goal also made Palermo the oldest Argentine national footballer to score a goal in World Cup play, an honor previously held by Maradona himself.
+This goal also made Palermo the oldest Argentine national footballer to score a goal in World Cup play at 36, following Maradona at 33, until a 2026 goal by nearly 39-year-old Messi.